techno-tim/techno-tim.github.io/_posts/2023-02-03-update-flux.md

 flux -v
 ```

-This should return something simialr to the following
+This should return something similar to the following

 ```console
 flux version 0.39.0